compi-migui/tfg-doc/src/md/50_methodology.md

 It is relatively feasible to compute in the linear case, meaning it can be applied directly and perform well when the data points are linearly separable or close to it.
 Naively extending it to nonlinear cases makes it "...computationally infeasible for both polynomial features of higher order and higher dimensionality" [@smola_tutorial_2004].To avoid that pitfall, one can apply the "kernel trick", in which very computationally costly high-dimensional transformations are replaced with a so-called kernel function to be used as an inner product.

 The kernel function can be chosen to best fit the shape of the data. @vidal_structural_2020 mention the polynomial (quadratic, cubic, etc.), hyperbolic tangent, and Gaussian radial basis functions and settle on the quadratic kernel as the best fit for the data.
 Their reasoning is that "it can be seen that \[scatter plots of samples' principal components\] reveal a quadratic relationship and, particularly, the first versus the second feature scatter plot exposes a concentric circles shape of the data set".
-To follow along with their rationale, [@fig:reproduce-pca-plot] maps our data set in the same fashion.
+To follow along with their rationale, [@Fig:reproduce-pca-plot] maps our data set in the same fashion.

 <div id="fig:reproduce-pca-plot" class="subfigures">
 ![First versus second principal component.](reproduce-pca-plot-1-vs-2.png){#fig:reproduce-pca-plot-1-vs-2 width=40%}